Math Center FAQs & Resources

 Who are the tutors that work in the Math Center?

 All Math Center tutors are Fisher undergraduate students, most of whom are math majors.
 The staff also includes MSTI, Science, Business, and English majors.

 Can all the tutors assist me?

-Yes and no. Tutor expertise varies, so you should determine which tutors are designated for your course (see the Tutor Specialties page) and note their availability on the Tutor Schedule page.
+Yes and no. Tutor expertise varies, so you should determine which tutors are designated for your course and note their availability by viewing the Tutor Schedule and Specialties Document [pdf].
 You can also find this information on the bulletin board in the Math Center.

 What is the procedure for using the Math Center services?

 We are a drop-in facility.
 This means that we do not schedule appointments.
 If you would like assistance, just stop by the Math Center and ask for a tutor who specializes in your course.
 If one is not available, we will help you find a time when you can receive the assistance you need.

 Do you have to be taking a math class to come to the math center?

 No. Tutors can assist you with math skills and concepts that are related to non-math courses such as CHEM101 or ECON221.
 You can also come to the Math Center to work on the basic computational and algebraic skills that are necessary to succeed in your present or future courses.
 In addition, we help students prepare for math entrance and certification exams.